Rangila Rasul: Trial of Ilm-ud-Din

-However, Ilm-ud-din's verdict was not overturned and the sentence was carried out on 31 October 1929.
+However, Ilm-ud-Din's verdict was not overturned and the sentence was carried out on 31 October 1929.

-Murderer's Exaltation
+Ilm-ud-Din's Exaltation

-Some Muslim fundamentalist groups gave publisher Rajpal's killer the title of "Ghazi", which means "Warrior of the Faith".
+Some Muslim fundamentalist groups gave Rajpal's killer the title of "Ghazi", which means "Warrior of the Faith".
 Recognition of the killer reached such a point that a TV movie about his actions was eventually produced in Pakistan.

 Condemnation by Mahatma Gandhi

-On April 18, 1929, Gandhi published an article in his weekly "Youth India" under the title "The Bomb and the Knife" in which he compared the knife from the assassination of Mahashe Rajpal with the bombs from the revolutionary act (planned not to injure anyone) against the Legislative Assembly in Delhi on April 8, 1929, by Bhagat Singh and Batukeshwar Dutt (notable members of the pro-independence Hindustan Socialist Republican Association), given the use of force and violence in both cases.
-Gandhi declared that both acts (the bombs thrown at the legislative assembly and the assassination of publisher Rajpal) followed the "same philosophy of mad revenge and impotent rage."
+On April 18, 1929, Gandhi published an article in his weekly "Youth India" under the title "The Bomb and the Knife" in which he compared the knife from the assassination of Mahashay Rajpal with the bombs from the revolutionary act (planned not to injure anyone) against the Legislative Assembly in Delhi on April 8, 1929, by Bhagat Singh and Batukeshwar Dutt (notable members of the pro-independence Hindustan Socialist Republican Association), given the use of force and violence in both cases.
+Gandhi declared that both acts (the bombs thrown at the Legislative Assembly and the assassination of publisher Rajpal) followed the "same philosophy of mad revenge and impotent rage."

-Publisher posthumous recognition
+Rajpal's Posthumous Recognition

 Nearly 80 years after his death, in 1997, Rajpal was posthumously recognized by the Federation of Indian Publishers with the Freedom to Publish Award, at the Delhi Book Fair.

 In 2010, Rajpal received another posthumous recognition: The special prize Dare to Publish Award from the International Publishers Association.